The Other Two: Development

 A few months prior to being named co-head writers for Saturday Night Live's 42nd season, Chris Kelly and Sarah Schneider spent a week in early 2016 developing the premise of The Other Two.
 They wanted the show to depict the introspection and self-doubt that twenty-somethings face, while incorporating elements of pop culture.
 Kelly said they wanted to include depictions of the characters' sex lives.
 Speaking to Vulture, Schneider said they intentionally wrote the character of Chase to be kind and innocent because it would subvert expectations of the story.

 The pilot was sold to Comedy Central in late 2016.
 Schneider and Kelly hired Charlie Gruet, who was the director of photography of the television series High Maintenance.
 In October 2017, The Other Two received a full series order.
 The series was produced through executive producer Lorne Michaels' entertainment studio, Broadway Video.
 The first season began streaming on HBO Max in 2021, where the second season streams exclusively, making the series a "Max Original".
 The second season premiered on August 26, 2021, on HBO Max with a two-episode release.
 On September 24, 2021, HBO Max renewed the series for a third season.
+In an article by The Hollywood Reporter in June 2023, it was confirmed that the series would be ending with the third season.